lambda-direct/difff/src/articles/content/xml.md

 ## How does XML work?

-XML relies on components such as tags, elements, attributes, and comments, which are organized in a nested structure.
-Tags are not predefined,you must define your own tags.
-Tags can contain other tags, with first is called the "root," and all subsequent tags in the "root" are known as "child".
-Comments, which cannot appear before the XML declaration, can be placed anywhere within a document.
-Comments cannot have attributes, and they cannot be nested within other comments.
+XML relies on components such as tags, elements, and attributes, which are organized in a nested structure.
+Tags are not predefined, you must define your own tags.
+Tags can contain other tags, with first is called the "root", and all subsequent tags inside "root" are known as "child".
 These components structure the document and dictate how it should be stored and transmitted over the internet.
 XML is platform and language-independent, designed for both human readability and machine parsing.

 ## What is XML file used for?